celoyd/potato/docs/quickstart.md

 # Quickstart

-This quickstart contains instructions on setting up a python environment for Ripple and then:
+This quickstart shows how to set up a python environment for Potato and then:

-1. pansharpening real imagery with Ripple or
+1. pansharpen real imagery with Potato or
-2. preparing and running a training session with Ripple
+2. prepare and run a training session with Potato

-with an emphasis on getting results as quickly as possible without skipping any crucial ideas.
-Each section has extra notes, so don’t be worried by this page’s length.
+with the focus on getting results as quickly as possible without skipping any crucial ideas.

 ## Preliminaries: python environment setup and device selection